 This shows that there is a bigger audience for the use of VisualText than just programmers.
 We are all experts in our own language.
 That is a head start.

 Most people criticize English not because of the words, but because of the spelling system.
-“Photo”, “night”, “rough” are words that are pronounced one way, but spelled the same way they were hundreds of years ago when they were pronounced differently.
+“Photo”, “night”, “rough” are words that are pronounced one way but spelled the same way they were hundreds of years ago when they were pronounced differently.
 Yet, English is one of the most important languages in the world, spoken and used in various countries.
 And maybe that is why many ask “how can I speak English fluently?”

 Everyone is a Programmer with VisualText